 Creamy, hearty, cozy, decadent, comfort food: just a few of the words that describe this One Pot Vegan Corn Chowder.
 And making this tasty vegan soup recipe is so quick and easy; it takes just 6 simple steps.
 Check them out below:

-Next, heat the veggie broth (if WFPB) or olive oil in large wok or pot over medium heat.
+Step 2: Heat the veggie broth (if WFPB) or olive oil in large wok or pot over medium heat.
 Toss all your vegetables in at one time.
-Cover and saute until onions are translucent and vegetables are just beginning to soften.
+Cover and sauté until onions are translucent and vegetables begin to soften.

-Lastly, you’ll make a roux to thicken your tasty vegan soup recipe.
+Step 6: Lastly, you’ll make a roux to thicken your tasty vegan soup recipe.
 Simply add cold water to a small amount of flour and briskly stir with a fork or wire whisk.
 You want it to be thick and not drippy, but still pour-able.
 Remove your pot from heat, and, stirring constantly, pour in your roux.
-Stir thoroughly for several minutes until it starts to thicken.
-The more you allow it to cool, the thicker it will get.
+Stir constantly for several minutes until it starts to thicken.
+The more it cools, the thicker it will get.

 - The most important thing I learned from making this vegan soup recipe is to avoid high heat and bringing this vegan soup to a boil.
 I accidentally did and the almond milk seemed to curdle like regular milk.
 Luckily, once you add the roux it will fix it and your soup base will magically return to its creamy, original self.